MicrosoftDocs/windows-iotcore-docs/windows-iotcore/windows-iot-core.md

 ## What is Windows 10 IoT Core?
 Windows 10 IoT Core is a version of Windows 10 that is optimized for smaller devices with or without a display that run on both ARM and x86/x64 devices.
 The Windows IoT Core documentation provides information on connecting, managing, updating, securing your devices, and more.

-## Getting started
-To get started with Windows 10 IoT Core, we've created a [Windows 10 IoT Core Quickstarter](tutorials/Tutorials.md) to help you get familiar with the platform quickly.

 If you're ready to go to the next level and start commercializing your solution, you can learn how to manufacture with Windows 10 IoT Core with our [Windows 10 IoT Core Manufacturing Guide](https://docs.microsoft.com/en-us/windows-hardware/manufacture/iot/iot-core-manufacturing-guide).

 ## Differences between Windows 10 Desktop and Windows 10 IoT Core